Table of Contents

 - A required completion ratio

-Maximum time frame (maximum attempted credit hours) – You must earn your degree before reaching 185 attempted credit hours, which includes transferrable credits attempted at any school prior to and while enrolled at Kennesaw State University (KSU).
-Students who are seeking a second undergraduate degree different from their first degree may be granted additional hours to complete the second degree requirements.
-Note “Determining Maximum Time Frame” below.
+Maximum time frame (maximum attempted credit hours) – You must earn your degree before reaching 180 attempted credit hours, which includes transferrable credits attempted at any school prior to and while enrolled at Kennesaw State University (KSU).
+Students who are seeking a second undergraduate degree different from their first degree will be granted 60 additional hours to complete the second degree requirements.

-2. Qualitative Requirement – The qualitative requirements sets a minimum Cumulative Grade Point Average for all students.
-Each student must maintain a 2.00 GPA each term to remain in good academic standing at KSU.
-The cumulative GPA includes grades of A, B, C, D, F, WF and I. The cumulative GPA, which is determined by the Office of the Registrar processes, will be checked each term for SAP.
+The qualitative requirements sets a minimum cumulative Grade Point Average for all students.
+The cumulative GPA includes grades of A, B, C, D, F, and WF.
+The cumulative GPA will be checked each term for SAP.

 When is SAP determined?